Free Meals on Wheels home delivery.

 Social workers from non-profit organizations and government agencies will conduct regular visits with clients.
 They will consult with the drivers and volunteers who deliver food and see clients daily.
 For those clients in need of additional support, case managers provide referrals, assist with various emergencies and provide ongoing monitoring and support.

 For example, many clients are in need of additional in-home help such as cleaning, laundry, and personal care such as dressing and bathing.
 The agencies may be able to address those needs.
 Most organizations that run Meals on Wheels programs can also arrange for free or low cost medical care.
 They can coordinate transportation for doctor’s appointments or provide advice and help with medical insurance issues.
 Social workers also assist with housing issues (such as rental assistance), personal and home safety and cases of domestic abuse.

 Another more up coming service available is the free pet food that is available in some counties and towns that may be near you.
 This will be for seniors, the homebound and disabled that meet low income levels.
 The reason this delivery service started is that many clients were giving their meals to their cats or dogs, so now many non-profits are trying to fill this gap in service.
 Read Meals on Wheels pet food.

 Not only can food be brought to the homebound by Meals on Wheels, but there are other ways to save money using this service or to get free food.
 It is possible to shop online to get items delivered, and meals, food, and groceries can be delivered overnight using dozens of services.
 Find how to get free coupons for this type of shopping.

-Dedicated volunteers will often be able to help senior citizen clients by visiting them in their homes, shopping for them, delivering meals and companionship on holidays or helping at the administrative offices.
+Dedicated volunteers near you will often be able to help senior citizen clients by visiting them in their homes, shopping for them, delivering meals and companionship on holidays or helping at the administrative offices.
 This system of integrated care provides a link between the meals and other assistance programs that a senior or homebound individual may need to remain independent.